simpleanalytics/docs/_docs/55_events/15_metadata.md

 ## Export metadata

 In our [export UI](https://simpleanalytics.com/select-website/export), you can download your metadata.
+Metadata fields will only show when they are included in the selected period.

 <img class="border" src="https://assets.simpleanalytics.com/docs/metadata/metadata-export-ui.png" alt="Export metadata the UI of Simple Analytics" />
 <p class="caption">Export metadata the UI of Simple Analytics</p>